-Due to concerns about the spread of the novel coronavirus many attractions such as the Burnaby Village Museum, Shadbolt Centre for the Arts and the Burnaby Art Gallery shut their doors temporarily in the spring.
+Due to concerns about the spread of the COVID-19 many attractions such as the Burnaby Village Museum, Shadbolt Centre for the Arts and the Burnaby Art Gallery shut their doors temporarily in the spring.

 The park itself, however, remained open throughout the year for folk to enjoy the outdoors.
 The paths around the lake have been one-way though to help people maintain proper physical distancing.
 As of early November, 2020, the lakeside path is still one-directional.

-As of mid-July, 2020, both the Shadbolt Centre for the Arts and the Burnaby Art Gallery had reopened.
+As of mid-July, 2020, both the Shadbolt Centre for the Arts and the Burnaby Art Gallery are reopened.
 Burnaby Village Museum also reopened for a few weeks in the summer.
 However, it was unable to operate its Heritage Christmas attraction during the last few weeks of the year because of increased COVID-19 restrictions.

 Deer Lake Park in Burnaby

 The Burnaby Village Museum is located in the northeast corner of the park at 6501 Deer Lake Avenue.
-It’s an excellent outdoor museum with free admission in the summer and at a few other times of the year.
+It’s an excellent outdoor museum with free admission in the summer and a few other times of the year.

 The Shadbolt Centre for the Arts is at the north end of the park just a short ways further down the road at 6450 Deer Lake Avenue.
-The Burnaby Art Gallery is located at 6344 Deer Lake Avenue at the north end of the park.
+The Burnaby Art Gallery is also nearby, located at 6344 Deer Lake Avenue at the north end of the park.

 Other places of interest at Deer Lake Park include Hart House which is a historic building and present-day restaurant at 6664 Deer Lake Avenue.
-The public beach and boat rentals area is at 5435 Sperling Avenue (on the western edge of the park).
-The lake itself is the middle of the park and it has walking trails all around.
+There is a public beach and boat rentals at 5435 Sperling Avenue (on the western edge of the park).
+The lake itself is the middle of the park and has walking trails all around it.